apache/bookkeeper/site/bps/BP-44-run-without-journal.md

 - allow the original client to keep writing entries to a ledger that has just been fenced and closed, thus losing those entries
 - allow the recovery client to truncate the ledger too soon, closing it with a last entry id lower than that of previously acknowledged entries - thus losing data.

+The following scenarios assume existing behaviour but simply skipping the writing of entries and fencing ops to the journal.

 ### Scenario 1 - Lost Fenced Status Allows Writes After Ledger Close

 1. 3 bookies, B1, B2 & B3